gnosis/GECO/Proposals/TasitSDK.md

 > These problems can be solved with a JavaScript SDK for writing mobile apps for Ethereum dapps in React Native with a few advanced onboarding features built in.
 This helps developers to build new mobile dapps faster without reinventing the wheel for basic features.

-> Features

-> - Ephemeral account and private key generation
-> - A high-level abstraction for reading and writing data and reacting to events that will be familiar to "traditional" mobile developers
-> - Advanced support for popular ERC standards
-> - Simple onboarding, especially for users of the Gnosis Safe
+> The app also supports: ephemeral account and private key generation; a high-level abstraction for reading and writing data and reacting to events that will be familiar to "traditional" mobile developers; advanced support for popular ERC standards; simple onboarding, especially for users of the Gnosis Safe; and automatic app scaffolding using the Tasit CLI.
-> - Configurable JSON-RPC client
-> - Automatic app scaffolding using the Tasit CLI

 ##### The overall goal and future outlook of your project